allandao/Face-Detection-JavaScript/README.md

 Using face-api.js

-To test out this project, download the files onto a computer and use the following instructions to run the index.html file on a local test server on your computer.
+To test out this project, download the files onto a computer and use the following instructions to run the index.html file on a local test server.
 Python 3 will be used to do so.
 1. open up a new terminal or command prompt window
-2. Use "cd" to go to the project directory that you downloaded
+2. Use "cd" to go to the project directory that was downloaded
 3. Run the following: python3 -m http.server XXXX
 with XXXX being any series of numbers, such as 1234.

-You can now visit the locally hosted project by navigating to either: http://localhost:XXXX/ or http://0.0.0.0:XXXX/ on any browser.
+The locally hosted project can now be visited by navigating to either: http://localhost:XXXX/ or http://0.0.0.0:XXXX/ on any browser.

 This was made by following along with WebDevSimplified's tutorial, which offered the following resources: